Top 10 Best Rock n Roll Pianists

 He's quite underrated because of the stunning vocals of Chester, great sounds produced by the band...

 Love Mike!
 Linkin Park is one of the few bands that keep rock alive nowadays!

 Trampled Underfoot!
 Kashmir!
 Rock and Roll!
 Come on, people, Led Zeppelin.

 Misty Mountain Hop!

 Glad to see someone else appreciates one of the best, classiest, multi-talented musicians since the dawn of rock 'n' roll.

-He just made the Bands songs sound even better.
+He just made the Band's songs sound even better.
 He was great and an integral part of their overall sound.

-This guy is a genius, he should have way more votes.
+This guy is a genius.
+He should have way more votes.